Hackshaven/zyra/README.md

 - Skips pushes if the branch SHA hasn’t changed (no-op runs).

 ### 2. Local Branches
-- AI creates branches in this repo under the prefix `codex/*`.
+- Codex (or developers using the provided helper) create branches in this repo under the prefix `codex/*`.
 - PRs are opened here with `base = mirror/staging`.

 ### 3. Relay Workflow